Toad (Marvel Comics)

 Toad (Mortimer Toynbee) is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist/co-writer Jack Kirby, he first appeared in The X-Men #4 (March 1964).

-He is most often depicted as an enemy of the X-Men and was originally a hunchbacked mutant with superhuman leaping ability.
+Toad is most often depicted as an enemy of the X-Men and was originally a hunchbacked mutant with superhuman leaping ability.
 He was Magneto's sniveling servant (or "toady") in the 1960s line-up of the Brotherhood of Evil Mutants.
-He eventually led his own version of the Brotherhood, which were more involved in petty crime than mutant liberation.
+He later became the leader of his faction of the Brotherhood, which focused more on criminal activities than mutant liberation.

 Since his inception, the character has appeared in numerous media adaptations, such as television series, films, and video games.
-For example, Ray Park played a significantly different version of Toad in 2000's X-Men film, and after that, aspects of this Toad have since been implemented into the comic book version.
-Subsequently, most versions of Toad written or drawn after 2000 resemble the Ray Park version more closely than the original Toad.
-A younger Toad appeared in the film X-Men: Days of Future Past, played by Evan Jonigkeit.
+Ray Park played a significantly different version of Toad in 2000's X-Men film, with aspects of his portrayal being incorporated into the comic book version.
+A younger Toad appeared in the film X-Men: Days of Future Past, played by Evan Jonigkeit, and an alternative version of the same character appears in Deadpool & Wolverine, played by Daniel Ramos.